CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

 There will also be a host of guest speakers and visits to add a different dimension to the course.

-Work experience opportunities exist throughout the course, covering matches and events, press conferences and news opportunities, with Sportsbeat and the Manchester-based Mancunian Matters website.
+Work experience opportunities exist throughout the course, covering matches and events, press conferences and news opportunities, with Sportsbeat.

 Mentoring is the responsibility of every member of the Sportsbeat staff, who will give you as much time as you need.
 This is a rich programme of study and one that will enable you to become a qualified journalist with a specialism in sport within one academic year.

-A popular way for prospective students to get a feel for the Sportsbeat Multimedia Diploma in Sports Journalism is through our FREE Introduction to Sports Journalism workshops, which run regularly in Manchester and London.
+A popular way for prospective students to get a feel for the Sportsbeat Multimedia Sports Journalism Course is through our FREE Introduction to Sports Journalism workshops, which run regularly in Manchester and London.

 These sessions are delivered by Sportsbeat staff and involve a lot of practical exercises and plenty of feedback on the written work completed on the day.